uPlayer/uPlayer/README.md

    Seeing the lyrics may change the taste of a good song. ~_~
 * 监视文件夹.(时间不够了)
 * Add Vim Mode
+* Change a better application's icon.

 ##System

 Only tested in OS X 10.10 Yosemite

+##Draft a new release

+1. Change the `bundle version` to v0.a.x and `Bundle version string,short` to 0.a.x
+2. Create a new git tag  0.a.x
+2. Draft a new release in github with title `uPlayer-0.a.x`.

 ##License